Abstractions

 Example 1: Electronic and Electric Circuits

-• A circuit board created with that would be a higher level product.
-That is, if you get a circuit board, it is composed of a lower level of implementation, using its internal components.
+- A circuit board created with that would be a higher level product.
+That is, an assembled circuit board is composed of elements at a lower level of implementation, i.e. the basic components.

-• Now, if the circuit is electronic, it could sometimes be driven by a firmware software.
-Since the behavior of the system is dependent on the firmware, the firmware can be said to be at a higher level of abstraction.
+- Now, if the circuit is electronic, it could sometimes be driven by a firmware software.
+Since the behaviour of the system is dependent on the firmware, the firmware can be said to be at a higher level of abstraction.

 Example 2: Mathematics